-- Application for special valuation must be made no later than 24 months after the beginning date of the rehabilitation work included therein. - September 30th is the deadline for applications when special valuation is desired for the following year.
+- Application for special valuation must be made no later than 24 months after the beginning date of the rehabilitation work included therein. - October 1 is the deadline for applications when special valuation is desired to be heard in the current calendar year.
+Applications may still be submitted after October 1, but a hearing will not be scheduled until the following calendar year, delaying the start of the Special Valuation for two years.